poisson-fish/sqx/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 SQX is a WIP tool to query, aggregate, filter, and convert structured data formats on disk.
-Leveraging <a href="https://surrealdb.com/"><strong>SurrealDB's</strong></a> flexible in memory database gives SQX a
+Leveraging <a href="https://surrealdb.com/"><strong>SurrealDB's</strong></a> flexible in memory database allows the user to easily express complicated queries on current-gen datasets containing heavily nested and relational data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>